EndritMamuti/fintrack-macedonia/README.md

 CLIENT_URL=https://your-domain.com
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for inspiration in AI implementation
-- The React community for excellent documentation
-- PostgreSQL team for robust database features
-- Macedonia's fintech community for feedback

-## 📞 Support

-For support, email support@fintrack.mk or join our Slack channel.

 ## 🔮 Future Vision

 FinTrack Macedonia aims to become the most intelligent personal finance app in the Balkans, leveraging cutting-edge AI to provide: